phpMv/ubiquity/docs/view/index.rst

 Assets
 ======
-Assets correspond to javascript files, style sheets, fonts, images to include in your application.
+Assets correspond to javascript files, style sheets, fonts, images to include in your application. |br|
 They are located from the **public/assets** folder. |br|
 It is preferable to separate resources into sub-folders by type.